OpenAuditLabs/.github/profile/README.md

 ## 🔐 About OpenAuditLabs

-**OpenAuditLabs** is a up–and–coming smart contract security audit firm dedicated to fortifying the Web3 ecosystem through comprehensive security assessments and cutting-edge research.
+**OpenAuditLabs** is a up–and–coming automated smart contract security audit firm dedicated to fortifying the Web3 ecosystem through comprehensive security assessments and cutting-edge research.
 We combine deep technical expertise with innovative tooling to identify vulnerabilities and enhance the security posture of blockchain applications.

 ### 🎯 Our Mission
 To secure the decentralized future by providing world-class smart contract audits, security research, and educational resources that empower developers to build safer blockchain applications.